YunoHost/ynh-dev/README.md

 lxc.net.0.hwaddr = 00:16:3e:xx:xx:xx
 ```

+On **Debian Buster**, for backup stuff to work correctly with apparmor, I also had to add `mount options=(ro, remount, bind, rbind),` to `/etc/apparmor.d/lxc/lxc-default-cgns` and restart the apparmor service.

 Then, go into your favorite development folder and deploy ynh-dev with :

 ```bash
 curl https://raw.githubusercontent.com/yunohost/ynh-dev/master/deploy.sh | bash